Interested in the wonderful world of nutrition and dietetics? Then you have come to the right place for a nutrition degree!

 Applicants are notified of their admission status via email from the Program Director within 4 weeks of the application deadline.

-The curriculum below is for students beginning the Nutritional Sciences degree program on or after September 1, 2022.
+The curriculum below is for students beginning the nutrition degree program on or after September 1, 2022.
 Existing Nutritional Sciences students may opt-in to the new curriculum if they wish and should contact their advisor for guidance.
 Download curriculum for prior to Fall 2022 (PDF).

-An undergraduate degree in Nutritional Sciences is ideal preparation for many ACEND-accredited graduate-level dietetics programs.
-Most of the prerequisite courses required for admission to such programs are built directly into the degree.
+The BS in Nutritional Sciences is ideal preparation for many ACEND-accredited graduate-level dietetics programs, such as UWM’s MPH-Nutrition and Dietetics program.
+Most of the prerequisite courses required for admission to such programs are built directly into the undergradate degree.
 Learn more about customizing the B.S.
 Nutritional Sciences curriculum with pre-dietetics coursework.

 Nutritional Sciences Major Requirements